The early birds catch the slugs.

 You’ll find a list of obstacles for slugs and snails here:

-If, in trying to find slug eggs, you plow the entire garden and the frosts aren’t yet over, you risk harming not only the slugs but all creatures that live in the soil.
+If, in attempting to find slug eggs, you plow the entire garden and the frosts aren’t yet over, you risk harming not only the slugs but all creatures that live in the soil.

 These include earthworms and other animals that are necessary for a healthy garden; for example, many insects.